-This horror, urban fantasy was published by ROC on December 1, 2015 and has 634 pages.
+This horror, urban fantasy that was published by ROC on December 1, 2015 and has 634 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Kicking It, Shadowed Souls
+Other books by this author which I have reviewed include Kicking It, Shadowed Souls

 Tenth in the Cal Leandros horror/urban fantasy series and revolving around Caliban Leandros, his brother, Niko, and the comic relief of Robin Goodfellow.